 Colored Rice is a great way to create fast holiday decor, no matter the holiday!
 It’s also a great spring craft for kids.

 Easter is right around the corner.
 Not a lot of time to decorate since it’s on March 31st this year.
-We seem to be so focused on St. Patrick’s Day, but Easter is way more fun to decorate around.
+We seem to be so focused on St. Patrick’s Day, but Easter is way more fun to decorate for.
 Once again, I don’t go all out for specific Easter decorations, but I like to reflect spring and a hint of Easter.
 I got the wild “hare” to decorate with colored rice this year.

 Since I’m always into very EASY ideas that are hard to mess up, I thought coloring rice would be perfect.
 I loved how it looked layered in red, white and blue for Memorial Day and it was simple, so I thought a few Easter colors would look springy.
 If you’re ever stumped on what to decorate with, just grab a few mason jars.
 Seriously……..what CAN’T a mason jar do?